michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 - adj: given to or marked by sentiment or sentimentality
 - adj: effusively or insincerely emotional
 ### Family
-sentimental: sentimentalest, sentimentalise, sentimentalism, sentimentality, sentimentalize, sentimentally, unsentimental+;presentiment: presentiments;sentiment: presentiment, sentimental, sentimentise, sentimentize, sentiments;sentimentalise: sentimentalisation, sentimentalised, sentimentalises, sentimentalising;sentimentalism: sentimentalisms, sentimentalist;sentimentalist: sentimentalists;sentimentality: sentimentalities;sentimentalization: sentimentalizations;sentimentalize: sentimentalization, sentimentalized, sentimentalizes, sentimentalizing;unsentimental: unsentimentally
+- sentimental: sentimentalest, sentimentalise, sentimentalism, sentimentality, sentimentalize, sentimentally, unsentimental+
+- presentiment: presentiments
+- sentiment: presentiment, sentimental, sentimentise, sentimentize, sentiments
+- sentimentalise: sentimentalisation, sentimentalised, sentimentalises, sentimentalising
+- sentimentalism: sentimentalisms, sentimentalist
+- sentimentalist: sentimentalists
+- sentimentality: sentimentalities
+- sentimentalization: sentimentalizations
+- sentimentalize: sentimentalization, sentimentalized, sentimentalizes, sentimentalizing
+- unsentimental: unsentimentally
 ### Examples
 - Part of the agenda of the sentimental Christmas movie is to inspire characters and audience to lead better lives.
 - He was also depressive, maudlin, sentimental and he drank like a fish.